AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Status Update</td>
-   <td> <p>This field shows the most recent status update&nbsp;that users have provided in the 'Update Status' field.&nbsp;Comments made on&nbsp;status&nbsp;updates are not displayed in the Status Update column.</p> <p>To show the 'New,' 'In Process,' and 'Complete' statuses, use the Status column.</p> <p>Comments made on&nbsp;status&nbsp;updates are not displayed in the Status Update column.</p> <p>For more information on statuses, see the article <a href="../../../manage-work/projects/updating-work-in-a-project/update-task-status.md" class="MCXref xref">Update task status</a>.</p> </td>
+   <td> <p>This field shows the most recent status update that users have provided in the 'Update Status' field.
+Comments made on status updates are not displayed in the [!UICONTROL Status Update] column.</p> <p>To show the 'New,' 'In Process,' and 'Complete' statuses, use the [!UICONTROL Status] column.</p> <p>Comments made on status updates are not displayed in the [!UICONTROL Status Update] column.</p> <p>For more information on statuses, see the article <a href="../../../manage-work/projects/updating-work-in-a-project/update-task-status.md" class="MCXref xref">Update task status</a>.</p> </td>
   </tr>
   <tr>
    <td>Statuses</td>